XirtamInteractive/DaneCallaghan/README.md

 The Big 5 Personality result describes me quite well.
 I believe I have a very strong work ethic, and make a conscious effort to develop team relationships.
 The low score in my agreeableness can sometimes be an issue as if I don't agree on something, and you can't present me logical facts to support your opinion it's very hard to change my mind.
 I think I have a healthy mix in the Openness to Experience section.
 I like to follow traditional methods, but am always open to a better or more efficient way of doing things.

-## How These Results May Influence My Behaviour In A Team
+## How These Results May Influence My Behaviour In A Team:

 I think I would work well in a team, and would expect we had a solid plan where everyone knew exactly what is expected from them.
 I would want a clear timeline established, with defined tasks set out to be completed in that time.
 I have sometimes been described as "too picky" as I can scrutinise every detail.
 The positive side to that is that I am very thorough if assigned a research task.

-## Things to consider when I form a team
+## Things to consider when I form a team:

 I think personality cetainly plays a part in forming a team, and that it can be beneficial to have a mix of diffeent types.
 It is important to know everyone's skills, learning methods and how they work best.
 If we can understand the various types of personalities, we can understand how best to interact with each type.

-## Project Idea
+## Project Idea:

 ## Overview